yishanhe/nvm-simulator/README.md

 - DataRegion realted APIs

 #### Assumptions, requirements and limitations
 - System V Shared Memory support
 - All NVRegions are attached at the same starting address of the process address space.
 - The process won't crash and there is no power outage.
 - Currently, there is only file-level lock granularity (The programmer should be responsible for this).
-- NVMalloc and NVFree is not thread safe.
+- NVMalloc, NVRealloc and NVFree is not thread safe.
 - NVSet can not span one or more NVRegion
-- All NVRegion should be mounted at the same starting address

-#### Credits
+#### File Manifest
-- CSAPP course project malloc lab implementation.
-- General Purpose Hash Function Algorithms Library by Arash Partow
+- Makefile
+   - Makefile-test
+   - Makefile-example1
+   - Makefile-example2
+- test.c
+- example1.c
+- example2.c
+- global.h
+- memlib.h
+- memlib.c
+- mm.h
+- mm.c
+- GeneralHashFunctions.h
+- GeneralHashFunctions.c
+- mm.h
+- mm.c
+- nv_api.h
+- nv_api.c

 #### Implemented APIs(* means required)
 - (*)NVOpenRegion